ammmze/DeployMint/README.md

 DeployMint allows you to create and deploy snapshots of your wordpress blog using GIT.
 This makes it extremely easy to create content, adjust themes, etc in a development environment, and then move it over to a staging environment, and then on to production.
 This works with both WordPress Multi-Site and Single-Site.

+This is a forked version of [DeployMint from Mark Maunder](http://markmaunder.com/2011/08/19/deploymint-a-staging-and-deployment-system-for-wordpress)

 Installation
 ------------